 In the XVIIIth and XIXth centuries many travellers came from Europe to visit the great mosques and/or to have a taste of the debauched atmosphere of a great capital at its twilight.

 A characteristic of many monuments of Istanbul and which runs across its whole history is the use of alternate layers of red bricks and white stones; it derives from opus listatum, a Roman construction technique.

-(left) Gate opposite Topkapi Sarayi (it led to Hagia Sophia); (right) Alay Kosku
+(left) Gate opposite Topkapi Sarayi (it led to Hagia Sophia) with the icon of this section; (right) Alay Kosku